jtanderson2/azure-network-lab-building-blocks/s2svpn-onprem/README.md

 ## Overview WIP

 VNET Gateway configured for a route-based VPN.
-A second VNET simulates on-prem running an OPNsense firewall as the VPN termination device.
+A second VNET simulates on-prem running an Cisco CSR router as the VPN termination device.

 ![](s2svpn-onprem.png)